KonishchevDmitry/investments/docs/brokers.md

 Please take into account the following issues with Firstrade statements:
 1. Firstrade doesn't provide information about real dividend amount, so it will be deduced from received amount and expected tax rate.
-2. If you generate statements for the past, current cash assets and open positions information will always be got for today date.
-So you effectively aren't able to generate a valid statement with ending date different from today.
+2. When you generate broker statements, current cash assets and open positions information will always be got for yesterday date.
+So you effectively aren't able to generate a valid statement with ending date different from yesterday.
 But you should split the statements for the following reasons:

    3.1.
 Firstrade allows to generate the statement for past three years only.

    3.2.
 You should have your statements split by years for [cash-flow](taxes.md#cash-flow) command.

    So, considering this, I recommend to generate new statement for the previous year on each January 1.

+<a name="tinkoff"></a>
+## Тинькофф

+The program expects broker statements in `*.xlsx` format.

+Dividends are parsed out from broker statements, but without withheld tax information.
+See [#26](https://github.com/KonishchevDmitry/investments/issues/26#issuecomment-803274242) (I need an example of broker statement + foreign income report).

 <a name="open-broker"></a>